danenbm/fintech-p1-covid-gdp/README.md

 ## Installation Guide

 To use this notebook:
-* Install Jupyter lab Version 2.3.1 and Python 3.7.
+* Install Jupyter Lab Version 2.3.1 and Python 3.7.
 * Install PyViz visualization package.
 * Install Plotly Express version 4.13.0.
 * Install hvPlot version 0.7.0 or later.
 * Install NodeJS version 12 or later.
 * Bokeh, Pandas, and Pathlib should already be included by the previous dependencies.
 If not, install them.

-Open the notebook in Jupyter lab and you can rerun the analysis.
+Open the notebook in Jupyter Lab and you can rerun the analysis.

 ---